Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

 end
 ```

 `session` stores data for one request and used in another request.
+This controller is responsible for creating a new user and saving it to the database.

 - touch `app/controllers/sessions_controller.rb`